mereckaj/CS4098-Group-E/README.md

 Install
 -------

-To install all the required programs
+To install all the required programs.
+Deals with all of the dependencies too, which can be found in the requirements.txt
 ```bash
 ./install
 ```